Panogen/sorazora_serif/README.md

 traditional punctuation when following Xymyric glyphs.

 Use `ss03` (named "Traditional Xymyric Figures") to access traditional Xymyric figures.
 These will replace the default oldstyle figures.

+The sequences KK, Kk, and kK all result in the collision of the diaeresis-like marks above these characters.
+To fix this, `ss04` contains a ligature of the two letters which merges the middle two dots into one.
+The ligature is off by default for reasons covered in the Xymyric 9 manual.

 Italic fonts use a special version of the letter e when it comes as its initial form in the middle of a word.
 This also uses the `calt` feature.
 It must be included before the `kern` feature.
 This is dealt with by merging features_italic.fea instead of features.fea.